arc-archive/arc-file-drop-mixin/README.md

 ## &lt;arc-file-drop-mixin&gt;

-A mixin with common function used to drag and drop file import.
+A mixin with common function used to drag and drop file import in Advanced REST Client.

-### API components

-This components is a part of [API components ecosystem](https://elements.advancedrestclient.com/)

 ## Usage